 Procedure for application through the NRMP Match for July 1 start date:

-1. Graduate of a medical school in the U.S. or Canada accredited by the Liaison Committee on Medical Education (LCME)
+1. Graduate of a medical school in the U.S. or Canada accredited by the Liaison Committee on Medical Education (LCME).

-2. Graduate of a college of osteopathic medicine in the United States accredited by the American Osteopathic Association
+2. Graduate of a college of osteopathic medicine in the United States accredited by the American Osteopathic Association.

 The following factors are weighed heavily in making decisions with regard to interviews and ranking: